 ParcelPoint® from CoreLogic® met all of TPL’s Requirements for a Nationwide Parcel Dataset and considerably slashed the Protected Places Inventory project’s budget and timeline

-ParcelPoint is a robust and patented parcel dataset that has more U.S. coverage than any other source.
-At CoreLogic, we often refer to ourselves as our own best customer because the parcel dataset is a key location information component of our industry-leading Flood and Geospatial businesses.
+ParcelPoint is a robust and patented parcel boundary data set that has more U.S. coverage than any other source.
+At CoreLogic, we often refer to ourselves as our own best customer because the parcel boundary data set is a key location information component of our industry-leading Flood and Geospatial businesses.

-With 140.8 million out of an estimated 148 million parcels nationwide, the dataset is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
+With 141.8 million out of an estimated 148 million parcels nationwide, the data set is the most extensive of its kind, and quarterly updates ensure that the parcel collection is growing and accurately maintained.
 Plus, with staff members dedicated and passionate about the product, clients have access to timely and knowledgeable technical support.